atomix/atomix/README.md

   .addElectionConfig("election", new LeaderElectionConfig());
 ```

+By default, leader elections use an in-memory log - `BufferedLog`.
+Since leader elections only use a lightweight
+implementation of the Raft election algorithm to elect leaders, persistent logs are unnecessary for most use cases.

 Once the leader election has been defined as a cluster resource, create a new `Copycat` instance and get the leader
 election.
 To register a handler to be notified once a node has become leader, use the `addListener` method.